Boy Like You

-"Boy Like You" is the debut single by Austrian recording artist Charlee.
+"Boy Like You" is the debut single by Austrian electropop singer Charlee.
 The song was co-written by Kesha, David Gamson and Alex James.
-It was initially planned for release on Kesha's debut album, Animal but upon halt of its release, it was handed to Charlee for her debut single.
-"Boy Like You" was released on August 27, 2010 as the lead single from Charlee's debut studio album, This Is Me.
+It was initially planned for release on Kesha's debut studio album, Animal (2010), but upon halt of its release, it was handed to Charlee for her debut single.
+"Boy Like You" was released on August 27, 2010 as the lead single from Charlee's debut studio album, This Is Me (2011).